-Boston Chinese Tea is based on a 17th century Chinese Blue and White teapot shown in a Christie's catalog as an iconic example of Chinese blue and white porcelain.
+Boston Chinese Tea, made in 2005, is based on a 17th century Chinese Blue and White teapot shown in a Christie's catalog as an iconic example of Chinese blue and white porcelain.
 The original teapot from 300 years ago was 8" in height.
-My 21st century version is significantly larger at 15" tall and fabricated primarily from the tin can packaging of Boston Chinese Tea.
+My 21st century version is significantly larger, standing at 15" tall and fabricated primarily from the tin can packaging of Boston Chinese Tea.

 This "BIG GULP" sized teapot might theoretically hold as much as the advertised 72 cups of tea on the tea tin packaging.